Ken Avery begins his 12th year as Gardener.

-Officers elected were: Catherine Faragher, President; Robert Dassett Jr., 1st Vice President; Alvin Witt, 2nd Vice-president; Martha Crone, Secretary-Treasurer; Mrs. Mildred Olson, Recording Secretary.
+Officers elected at the board meeting that followed the annual meeting were: Catherine Faragher, President; Robert Dassett Jr., 1st Vice President; Alvin Witt, 2nd Vice-president; Martha Crone, Secretary-Treasurer; Mrs. Mildred Olson, Recording Secretary.

 “Summer is singing its noon song.
 Spring just past is a restless season, the time of planting and hoping, but Summer brings the peace of fulfillment.
 Mid July is the halfway stile between the first cautious growth of June and September's ripening.”

 Then she added this note of thanks to the Membership: